OuOLeaf/Test-Equalization/README.md

 # 💡 Introduction

-This is an software application that performs **testing equalization**.
+This is an software application that performs **test equalization**.

 The application can quantify the respondents' ability by showing their predictive count of correctly answered questions.

 # 🌟 Features

-> **Note**: The following are part of a demo version and have altered arrangements and data for demonstration.
+> **Note**: The following are the demo version and have altered arrangements and data for demonstration.

 ## 📁 1.
 File Explorer